Dr Susan Speer (BA (Hons), MSc (Econ), PhD., C.Psychol, FHEA) - research

 (1) Clinical communication

 In the health psychology/medical sociology strand of my work I examine how clinicians from a range of specialties (most recently psychiatry and urology) communicate with patients.
 In particular, I am interested in exploring clinical communication about delicate topics (sex and sexuality, weight, health behaviour change).
 The aim of this research is to identify patterns in communication practices that work well/less well, with a view to making recommendations that can inform clinical practice and the training and education of practitioners.
 I continue to work on data of psychiatric and surgical assessments from the ESRC programme grant on which I was PI: Transsexual identities: Constructions of gender in an NHS Gender Identity Clinic (part of the Identities and Social Action Research Programme).
-I am currently developing a related project (with Sarah Peters, School of Psychological Sciences) that explores the way urological surgeons and oncologists communicate with prostate cancer patients about sexual issues.
+I am currently developing a related project (with Sarah Peters, School of Psychological Sciences) that explores the way urological surgeons and oncologists communicate with prostate cancer patients about the sexual side effects of treatment.

 (2) Identity, gender and inequality